wootzapp/wootz-browser/src/docs/android_dynamic_feature_modules.md

 is supported.
 See [go/isolated-splits-dev-guide](http://go/isolated-splits-dev-guide) (googlers only).

-### Metrics

-After adding your module to `AndroidFeatureModuleName` (see [above](#create-dfm-target)) we will collect, among others, the following
-metrics:

-* `Android.FeatureModules.AvailabilityStatus.Foo`: Measures your module's
-  install penetration.
-That is, the share of users who eventually installed the module after requesting it (once or multiple times).

-* `Android.FeatureModules.InstallStatus.Foo`: The result of an on-demand install request.
-Can be success or one of several error conditions.

-* `Android.FeatureModules.UncachedAwakeInstallDuration.Foo`: The duration to
-  install your module successfully after on-demand requesting it.

 ### chrome_public_apk and Integration Tests

 To make the Foo feature available in the non-bundle `chrome_public_apk`